cyb3rxp/awesome-soc/detection_engineering.md

 * Make sure that the automations capabilities to help in the detection phase, work as expected (ie.: observables enrichment in the SIRP with queries to the TIP).

 ### SIEM rules [first run for the assessed detection capabilities]:
-* Test the detection logics with narrowed use cases (specific events, generated on demand).
+* Test the detection logics with narrowed use cases (specific events, that are generated on demand).

 ### SIEM rules [following runs for the assessed detection capabilities]
 * Assess your detection capabilities with purpleteaming;